ninobuliskeria/ninobuliskeria.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

+გამარჯობა & Welcome!

 I am Ph.D. candidate at the Institute of Economic Studies ([IES](https://ies.fsv.cuni.cz/)) of Charles University in Prague.

-My primary research interests lie in understanding the role of expectations and uncertainty in household decision-making and the broader economy.
-Further, I explore the transition channels of household-level uncertainty through DSGE models with uncertainty.
+I am primarily interested in the fields of Macroeconomics and Monetary Economics.
+My research focuses on exploring the impact of expectations and uncertainty on household decision-making, as well as their implications for inequality and the overall economy.

-In the broad sense, my interests extent to uncertainty, inequality, and heterogeneity.
 {style="text-align: justify;"}